In-situ SHG microscopy investigation of the domain-wall-conductivity enhancement procedure in lithium niobate: SUPPLEMENTARY MATERIAL:

 In principle, all the acquired grayscale 2D SHGM images of the domains must be transformed into 'skeletons', i.e., binarized images with a one-pixel-wide contour of the DW.
 The transformation algorithm begins by binarizing the domain wall contour.
 To account for variations in intensity across different sections of the DW, the contour is divided into smaller regions, each binarized separately using a chosen threshold.
 Pixels below this threshold are rendered black (0), while those above it are rendered white (1).
 The resulting domain shape is then reduced to its topological centerline, preserving essential geometric and topological properties, such as connectivity and overall structure.
 Given the large dataset — hundreds of images for 3D rendering and thousands for time evolution analysis — the process is automated to the highest possible degree.

-The process of 3D rendering is realized in four main stages, as shown in Fig.~\ref{fig:3DmeshScheme} of the main text.
-The initial stack [Fig.~\ref{fig:3DmeshScheme}(a)] of approximately 100 SHG images along the z-axis of the sample is binarized and then stacked with spacing corresponding to the actual physical distance between the acquired scans to form a 3D Point Cloud (PCD) [Fig.~\ref{fig:3DmeshScheme}(b)].
+The process of 3D rendering is realized in four main stages, as shown in Fig.~2 of the main text.
+The initial stack [Fig.~2(a), main text] of approximately 100 SHG images along the z-axis of the sample is binarized and then stacked with spacing corresponding to the actual physical distance between the acquired scans to form a 3D Point Cloud (PCD) [Fig.~2(b), main text].
 Using the Open3D library for Python, a 3D Poisson reconstruction is performed on the PCD to create a triangular mesh.
-Angles between the domain surface normals and the z-axis are calculated and color-coded according to local inclination [Fig.~\ref{fig:3DmeshScheme}(c)].
-The 3D model is subsequently 'unwrapped' and presented as a 2D inclination atlas [Fig.~\ref{fig:3DmeshScheme}(d)].
+Angles between the domain surface normals and the z-axis are calculated and color-coded according to local inclination [Fig.~2(c), main text].
+The 3D model is subsequently 'unwrapped' and presented as a 2D inclination atlas [Fig.~2(d), main text].

 For DW kinetics analysis, skeleton areas are calculated as a function of time.
 To measure local kinetics, the skeleton image is divided into 360 1-degree sectors.
 For each sector, the distance from the geometric center of the original contour to the sector's edge is extracted for successive time points.
 These distances are divided by the time interval to obtain \emph{local velocity values}, which are then color-coded in a kinetics map for each of the 360 sectors.
 To reduce noise and mitigate systematic errors from binarization and skeletonization, a moving average with a window size of 11 points is applied over time to smooth the data.